Boowman/xct-mockable/README.md

 ### Mocking
 To mock a protocol we simply have to provide the `@Mockable` macro to the protocol itself, everything will be taken care of in the background.
 The result will be a newly created class with the appended `Mock` keyword to the function name itself.
-Any supported type and method will be created within the class and given the appropriate context in order to be able to use it in the tests.
+Any supported type and method will be created within the class and given the appropriate context to be able to use it in the tests.

 ```swift
 @Mockable